KCL-Machine-Learning/face_recognition/README.md

 The model was trained like before which led to higher validation accruacy (0.4) but seemed to decrease the evalution accuracy to 0.1

+#### RGB input instead of grayscale input

+Instead of having a grayscale single channel input modified model and loader to take rgb images.
+Also modified laoder to take data from hdf5 file instead which improved image read time significantly.
+Preoloading a large batches allows to utilize the GPU shortly more but doesnt really save a lot of time as larger the preload longer the wait.

+Trained a model where best validation accuracy was 0.3 evaluation accracy was 0.325

 ## Links